mikeraab/docker001/Participant-Guide.md

 Verify the running stack, by visiting the Wordpress setup page.

-In your browser, navigate to the IP of the Docker host, port 8000
+In your browser, navigate to the IP of the Docker host:

 ```
 http://docker_host_ip/wp-admin/install.php